Course Enquiries - UK

 The course is also recognised by the World Federation of Occupational Therapists.

 Other professional links include the American Occupational Therapy Association, the Occupational Therapy Board of Australia, and the Canadian Association of Occupational Therapy.
-You will also be able to join the OT student society, which has won several LSBU awards.
+You will also be able to access the OT Student Community through the Student Union.

 During the course you are required to successfully complete and pass over 1000 practice placement hours within a broad variety of health and social care settings; meeting the Royal College of Occupational Therapists (2019), the World Federation of Occupational Therapists (2016) and the Health and Social Care Professions Council (2017) standards and requirements.